domenic/count-to-6/lib/exercises/arrow_functions_part_1/problem.md

 Arrow functions are one of the most fun new features of ES6.
-They have a few aspects which we will explore over the course of three exercises.

 In this exercise, we'll focus on one of the most common usage of arrow functions: shortening very simple functions.
 In ES6, you can write an arrow function like